 I can assist you with any questions along these lines.
 You can learn more about the pros and cons of setting up a Single Member LLC when you contact me for a consultation.
 Send an email to email@example.com.

 Single Member LLC Taxes: How Is Single Member LLC Taxed?

-Single member LLC taxes that are paid include the following:
+Single-member LLC taxes that are paid include the following:

 - Federal income tax.
-Because the IRS allows single member LLCs to be taxed as sole proprietors, this revenue can be added on Schedule C. Therefore, the net income is combined with the income on the owner’s personal return.
+Because the IRS allows single member LLCs to be taxed as sole proprietors, this revenue can be added on Schedule C. Therefore, the net income is combined with the income on the owner’s return.

 - Self-employment tax.
-Like a sole proprietor, a single member LLC owner is considered for tax purposes to be self-employed.
+As a sole proprietor, a single member LLC owner is considered for tax purposes to be self-employed.
 Therefore, he or she is not an employee and must pay self-employment tax, or Medicare and Social Security taxes.
 This tax is based on the business’s net income.

 A single member LLC needs to acquire an employer ID number or EIN, even if it does not have employees.
-Here, again, you want to contact me by email at email@example.com so that I can assist you with everything related to single member LLC California has opportunities of.
+Here, again, you want to contact me by email at firstname.lastname@example.org so that I can assist you with everything related to single-member LLC California has opportunities of.